AllenZMC/redis-operator/redis-operator1/doc/design/flow.md

 ## Updated

+1. Queries Sentinel for current master IP Address
-1. Deletes Seed Master Pod as no longer required as slaves now exist
+2. Deletes Seed Master Pod as no longer required as slaves now exist
-2. Queries Sentinel for current master IP Address
 3. Updates *Endpoints* with retrieved master IP
 5. Updates secondary resources with new CRD state (reconcile)
+6. The sentinels elect a new master using the slaves

 ## Deleted